Suspect in deaths of Idaho students arrested in Pennsylvania

 Kohberger was arrested in Monroe County, located in eastern Pennsylvania in the Pocono Mountains.
 The county seat, Stroudsburg, is about 100 miles (161 kilometers) north of Philadelphia.

 Boone reported from Boise, Idaho, and Balsamo reported from Washington.
-News Researcher Rhonda Shafner contributed from New York, and reporter Mark Scolforo contributed from Harrisburg, Pennsylvania.
+News Researcher Rhonda Shafner in New York, and reporters Mark Scolforo in Harrisburg, Pennsylvania, Brooke Schultz in Harrisburg, Pennsylvania, and Michael Kunzelman in Silver Spring, Maryland also contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.